Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Methods

-IR spectroscopy is used to help identify species in \chhhh/CO/\coo mixtures.
-The PAMPRE setup is connected to a multipass infrared white cell with an optical beam length of 10 m.
-The cell is positioned in the sample compartment of an FTIR spectrometer (Nicolet 6700, Thermo Fisher).
+Infrared spectroscopy was used to help identify species in \chhhh/CO/\coo mixtures.
+The PAMPRE setup was connected to a multipass infrared white cell with an optical beam length of 10 m.
+The cell was positioned in the sample compartment of an FTIR spectrometer (Nicolet 6700, Thermo Fisher).

 Gas mixtures flow directly through this cell to characterize the dissociation rate of reactants and the formation of major products.
 However, the concentration of minor products is too low relative to the instrument's thresholds to allow their identification.
 To overcome this limit, we use a cold trapping strategy to concentrate our products before IR identification.
 A glass trap installed at the outlet of the system is immersed in liquid nitrogen (78 K) (see Figure \ref{pampre}), ensuring the entire flow passes through it, condensing most of the gases. \hh, \chhhh and CO, with condensation temperatures below 78 K, are not trapped, which helps to concentrate minor products.
 However, precise quantification is not possible due to this bias-inducing differentiated condensation, but robust product identification is already an important step forward.
 The irradiated gas stream is allowed to pass through the trap for 20 min; trapping is then stopped, the trap is heated to sublimate the condensed species, the gases are released into the multipass cell, and heated to 70°C so that water vapor does not condense on the mirrors.
-The pressure is measured inside the cell and it does not exceed a few mbar.
+The pressure is measured inside the cell and it does not exceed a few millibars.
 Since there is no longer any irradiation, we remain at low pressure and do not reach very high temperatures, so we expect the kinetics to be slow and no significant new reactions to occur.
-Infrared spectra are measured through the software OMNIC (Thermo Scientific), with a resolution of 0.5 \cme using the Graymann-Harris apodisation function \cite{Harris_1978}.
+Infrared spectra are measured through the software OMNIC (Thermo Scientific), with a resolution of 0.5 \cme using the Graymann-Harris apodization function \cite{Harris_1978}.
 150 scans were accumulated for each measurement, averaged, and combined into a spectrum.